potassco-asp-course/project-multi-shot/README.md

 * "error" (clingo error).

 For each instance, you can find the list of all optimal solutions in the [solutions](./solutions) folder.
-Your encoding only need to find one optimal solution.